 The Right to Remain Toolkit contains important information about preparing in case of detention, and they’ve been taking this information out on tour, running workshops across the UK, and hearing from groups who use these methods, on how it works best in practice, and challenges they’ve faced and overcome.

-If you do not have the right to remain in the UK, you are liable to be detained at any time, but there are some points in the asylum and immigration process wis more likely to happen, such as when you first enter the UK; when you claim asylum, if the Home Office categorise your case as a Dublin safe third country case, or as a non-suspensive appeals case; if you have claimed asylum, been refused and you are “appeal rights exhausted”; or if you do not have any immigration status or applications pending and you are picked up by an immigration enforcement team.
+If you do not have the right to remain in the UK, you are liable to be detained at any time, but there are some points in the asylum and immigration process when this more likely to happen, such as when you first enter the UK, or if you have claimed asylum, been refused and you are “appeal rights exhausted”; or if you do not have any immigration status or applications pending and you are picked up by an immigration enforcement team.

 Preparing in case of detention

 People are not free from the threat of detention until they get the right to remain in the UK (and without British citizenship, the threat can re-emerge if someone’s immigration status lapses or is revoked).
 Ultimately, none of us are free until we get rid of this unjust and inhumane policy all together.
 People at risk of detention must be at the forefront of the campaign to end detention, but a strong campaign against detention can only succeed if those at risk of detention are informed and protected as much as possible from the effect this harmful policy can have on them personally, directly.

 In the meantime, it’s important to be prepared in case of being detained.
 It’s a difficult thing to think about, and prepare for, but not thinking about doesn’t mean it won’t happen.
 The better prepared you are, the better position you’ll be in if this horrible thing does happen.

 If you are at risk of being detained, there are some things that you can and should do to be prepared.

 Have a list of emergency contacts, and give a copy to someone else